meta-arpita-kothari/GET-UI-UX/CSS_Session_3/README.md

 Use CSS3 transform and transition properties to give suitable animated effects wherever needed.
 Use flexbox property to align the elements in the design layout

+Other information:
+Download Roboto google fonts and fontawesome-free-5.15.3-web into folder '/assets/'